python/exceptiongroups/except_star.md

 the current task is being canceled and this might be a good opportunity to do a cleanup.

+## Backwards Compatibility

+The behaviour of `except` is unchanged so existing code will continue to work.

 ### Adoption of try..except* syntax